 All SJC participants reporting according to the SJC monitoring protocol should ensure all sustainable and non-sustainable received products are reported.
-To ensure these volume are reported correctly and completely participants can use the scheme below to determine what to report.
+To ensure these volumes are reported correctly and completely participants can use the scheme below to determine what to report, to include in the data collection sheet and what is needed for validation to demonstrate that the reported sustainable product is sustainable.